robertkiplangat/mplace/README.md

 ## Technologies Used

-The following technologies and tools are used in this project:
+The following technologies were used to develop this project:

-- **Frontend**:

-  - **React.js**: A JavaScript library for building user interfaces, providing a fast and responsive experience for the user.
-  - **TypeScript**: A superset of JavaScript that adds type safety, helping to catch errors early during development.
-  - **Bootstrap**: A front-end framework for responsive design, ensuring the marketplace is mobile-friendly and looks good on all devices.

-- **Backend**:

-  - **PHP**: The backend of the application is built with PHP, managing the server-side logic, user authentication, and database interactions.
+- **PHP**: The backend of the application is built with PHP, handling the server-side logic, user authentication, and database interactions.
 - **MySQL**: A relational database system used to store user data, product listings, and transaction information.
+- **CSS**: Used for styling the web pages, ensuring a responsive and visually appealing user interface across all devices.

 - **Tools**:
   - **Git**: Version control system for managing the source code.